 Before returning your card to DVA you should confirm your card is at fault.
 You can do this by:

-- referring to your Vehicle Unit (VU) manual in order to check that the error being displayed on the VU is a code relating to a card error
+- referring to your Vehicle Unit (VU) manual to check that the error being displayed on the VU is a code about a card error

 - trying your card in another VU that you know is working correctly

-Please note: before returning your card to DVA you should attempt to download any data it may contain.
+Before returning your card to DVA you should try to download any data it may contain.

 Exchanging your company card

-Please note: to change your details only one card requires amendment, you can continue to use the rest of your existing cards as normal.
+To change your details only one card requires changing, you can continue to use the rest of your existing cards as normal.

 Once produced your exchange card(s) will be sent to the company address that you noted on your application form.